Associate Degree Nursing Pre-Admission Conference

 The next admission for our Somerset campus program is August 2022.
 The application deadline is March 1, 2022.

-The next admission for our Laurel campus program is January 2022.
-The application deadline is July 1, 2021.
+The next admission for our Laurel campus program is Spring 2023.
+The application deadline is July 1, 2022.

 This online pre-admission conference will provide information about the program, program requirements, and the application process, and only applies to the SCC ADN programs.
 Please review this information frequently as revisions may occur periodically.